<- c("ggdist", "ggtext", "ggridges", "ggrepel",

 can_binned_age |

 Data on the sex distribution in Canada from 1971 to 2021.
-Was produced by using the cansim package. |
+Produced using the cansim package. |

 fr.mort |